Electroneum Price Tops $0.0021 (ETN)

-Electroneum (ETN) traded 0.6% higher against the dollar during the 24-hour period ending at 11:00 AM ET on November 22nd.
-One Electroneum coin can now be bought for approximately $0.0021 or 0.00000013 BTC on major cryptocurrency exchanges.
-Electroneum has a total market cap of $38.16 million and $32,466.81 worth of Electroneum was traded on exchanges in the last day.
-During the last week, Electroneum has traded down 10.3% against the dollar.
+Electroneum (ETN) traded 1.2% higher against the US dollar during the twenty-four hour period ending at 7:00 AM ET on November 24th.
+One Electroneum coin can now be purchased for $0.0021 or 0.00000013 BTC on major exchanges.
+Over the last seven days, Electroneum has traded down 4.5% against the US dollar.
+Electroneum has a total market cap of $38.16 million and $65,903.65 worth of Electroneum was traded on exchanges in the last 24 hours.

 Electroneum Profile

 Electroneum (ETN) uses the hashing algorithm.
-It was first traded on September 14th, 2017.
-Electroneum’s total supply is 17,933,389,250 coins.
+Its genesis date was September 14th, 2017.
+Electroneum’s total supply is 17,933,476,452 coins.
+Electroneum’s official message board is electroneum.com/blog.
 Electroneum’s official website is electroneum.com.
+Electroneum’s official Twitter account is @electroneum and its Facebook page is accessible here.
 The Reddit community for Electroneum is https://reddit.com/r/electroneum and the currency’s Github account can be viewed here.
-Electroneum’s official Twitter account is @electroneum and its Facebook page is accessible here.
-Electroneum’s official message board is electroneum.com/blog.

 Buying and Selling Electroneum

-It is usually not currently possible to buy alternative cryptocurrencies such as Electroneum directly using US dollars.
-Investors seeking to trade Electroneum should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Electroneum using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Electroneum directly using U.S. dollars.
+Investors seeking to trade Electroneum should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Electroneum using one of the aforementioned exchanges.

 Receive News & Updates for Electroneum Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Electroneum and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.